2023 ELIGIBILITY CRITERIA AND DEADLINESEligibility crteria and application deadlines for the 2023 Awards will be

-For purposes of the 2020 program, an eligible Early-Career Investigator (ECI) is defined as:
+For purposes of the 2022 program, an eligible Early-Career Investigator (ECI) was defined as:

-- An investigator who is within four years of appointment to their career-track academic position (i.e., whose career-track appointments began no earlier than January 1, 2015).
+- An investigator who is within four years of appointment to their career-track academic position (i.e., whose career-track appointments began no earlier than January 1, 2017).
 In general these are faculty appointments with significant expectations regarding research, and/or teaching, and/or clinical activities and may be tenure-track or non-tenure track.
-For purposes of determining eligibility, post-doctoral appointments, residencies and courtesy instructor titles are not considered career-track academic appointments.
-However, you must identify any of these exceptions in your biosketch, and fully and clearly state the nature of the appointment;
+For the University of Colorado, qualified “career-track academic appointments” based on the faculty titles are: